KashPitan/CSV-To-MongoDB/README.md

-Reading CSV files into mongodb
+Reading CSV files into mongodb using Node.Js

 clone and use: "npm install"